qm-org/qualitymuncher/README.md

 # Current New Features

- - Multiqueue for videos (highly expiramental)
+ - multiqueue for video (highly expiramental)
  - config files for videos
+ - multiqueue for audio

 # Planned